Huntington Station Grand Jury Lawyer

 How Karpf Criminal Law Can Help Residents in Suffolk County

 Grand juries operate in secret, and many suspects are unsure of what to do.
+It is normal to be filled with questions and concerns about the grand jury process—after all, it is inherently stressful and you have a lot on the line.
 If the jury doesn’t indict, then you very well might avoid prosecution for any crime altogether.
 A lot is riding on what happens in the grand jury room.
 Twenty-three people hold your fate in their hands.
+Attorney Andrew Karpf has the skills, knowledge, and experience that you can rely on for help with the grand jury process.
+We are proactive and committed to personalized advocacy.

 Our Huntington Station criminal defense lawyer can help in various ways: